 - Refusal or inability to chew or swallow

-- Problems with oral coordination, such as difficulty sucking from a bottle or food spilling from mouth
+- Problems with oral motor coordination, such as difficulty sucking from a bottle or food spilling from mouth

 - Slow eating, long meal duration